NAMM 2020: Gretsch Roundup

 G5222 Double Jet

-Cheap Angus Young?
+Cheap Malcolm Young?
 Hell yes!
 Go for the Natural finish and you’re away.
 It’s also available in Jade Grey Metallic and a bunch of other colours, but we reckon the visual association to Acca-Dakka will seal the deal for most.

 G5260 Electromatic Baritone